 Wheelchair Accessible Suite

 Having stayed at Staybridge Suites Newcastle a few times in the past, we had an idea of what the suite and accessibility would be like.
-These hotels are great for overnight stays, but also ideal for extended stays and business trips as each suite offer a fully-equipped kitchen and living area within the room.
+These hotels are great for overnight stays, but also ideal for extended stays and business trips as each suite offers a fully-equipped kitchen and living area within the room.
 There is also access to the fitness room (if you wish), laundry facilities, a food pantry for supplies to cook in your room as well as a hot and cold breakfast buffet.

 There are six accessible suites at this hotel and we were happy as we entered ours on the third floor.
-It was stylish, modern, comfortable and had that Staybridge Suite feel we are familiar with.
+It was stylish, modern, and comfortable and had that Staybridge Suite feel we are familiar with.

 The double bed looked cosy, so I was glad when I discovered it felt cosy too.
 I didn’t have to use my trusty self-inflating mat that I always travel with just in case the bed is too hard for me.
 This bed was absolutely fine and I slept great both nights.
 Maybe a little too good as we missed breakfast because we slept in.
 Oops!